Artificial Pancreas for Type 1 Diabetes

 You may need to stop using any non-insulin glucose-lowering medications during the trial.
 If you are not already using lispro (Humalog) or aspart (Novolog), you will need to switch to one of these insulins for the study.
 You also need to stop using any personal continuous glucose monitor (CGM) once the study CGM is in use.

-What data supports the effectiveness of the treatment Artificial Pancreas (AP) for Type 1 Diabetes?
+What prior data suggests that the Artificial Pancreas is safe for adolescents with Type 1 Diabetes?

 Who Is on the Research Team?